This week, I’ll be participating in an offsite training program developed by Big Nerd Ranch outside of Atlanta, Georgia.

 Travel to Atlanta was uneventful, I had a pleasant flight down where I just happened to be seated with my daughter’s pediatrician.
 I spent a few hours in Atlanta’s airport waiting for the first shuttle time and was surprised how far outside of Atlanta the Big Nerd Ranch site was – a 45 minute ride.

 Historic Banning Mills is a nice, rustic atmosphere.
-I’m not sure my wife would like how rustic it really is but it is a good setting for classroom learning, lacking the disctractions of daily life.
-There are some of the basic ammenities of a retreat such as massages, and facials but none of that is for me.
+I’m not sure my wife would like how rustic it really is but it is a good setting for classroom learning, lacking the distractions of daily life.
+There are some of the basic amenities of a retreat such as massages, and facials but none of that is for me.
 What is very interesting is the advent of zip lines.
 They market them as Guinness World Record zip lines and I hope to use them at some point this week.